AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

-> I can't comment on public company [...] because you know the [conflict] of that would be quite severe, [...] at some point in the future, not immediately, the reason that I'm accumulating personal assets in order to fund [...] becoming a multiplanetary species.
-The sort of things I'm funding as well, [...] healthcare, environmental issues, and education but, um, I mean AI [safety], but really the primary [aim], the thing that will resolve [non-...] resources is the [establishment] of a colony [...] on Mars.
+> I can't comment on public company [...] because you know the [consequences] of that would be quite severe, [...] at some point in the future, not immediately, the reason that I'm accumulating personal assets in order to fund [humanity] becoming a multiplanetary species.
+[There's some other] things I'm funding as well, [...] healthcare, environmental issues, and education but, um, I mean AI [safety], but really the primary [thing], the thing that will [absorb almost all our] resources is the [establishment] of a [self-sustaining civilisation] on Mars.
 I have no reason to [accumulate] resources beyond that

 05:12
 {:.muted.smaller}